-For further information about the College of Medicine, please contact the Office of Admissions for LECOM Erie at (814) 866-6641, LECOM at Seton Hill at (724) 552-2869, the LECOM at Elmira office at (607) 442-3500 or the Office of Admissions for LECOM Bradenton at (941)756-0690.
+For further information about the School of Podiatric Medicine, please contact the Office of Admissions for LECOM Erie at (814) 866-6641.
 Accepted students who are found to have provided false written or oral information or falsified/modified documents to LECOM are subject to the rescission of an offer of acceptance or expulsion.
 Additionally, any infraction of published LECOM rules and regulations by an accepted student before matriculation may result in rescission of the offer of acceptance.

 2.2.4.
-TRANSFER POLICY FOR COLLEGE OF MEDICINE
+TRANSFER POLICY FOR THE SCHOOL OF PODIATRIC MEDICINE

-LECOM has established a transfer policy and procedure that is consistent with its educational mission and objectives for students requesting to transfer from other medical colleges.
+The LECOM School of Podiatric Medicine has established a transfer policy and procedure that is consistent with its educational mission and objectives for students requesting to transfer from other accredited podiatric, osteopathic or allopathic medical schools.